The Accidental Free Market: Why College Sports are the Most Honest Leagues in America

 We’ve spent years calling NIL “chaos.”
 What we’re actually seeing is what athletic labor looks like without a cartel.

-My feed is filled with podcasters and fans struggling to cope with the change in college sports that has given us Indiana football making a case to be considered one of the greatest college football teams of all time.
+My digital feed is currently a howling wilderness of podcasters and fans clutching their pearls over Indiana University’s football team.
+They are struggling to cope with the reality that a historic cellar-dweller might actually be one of the greatest teams of all time.

 → The transfer portal is out of control,

-→ NIL collectives are “buying” players, and the lack of a salary cap has turned the locker room into a mercenary camp.
+→ NIL collectives are “buying” players, and the lack of a salary cap has turned the locker room into a band of Hessians.

 Hogwash.

-I’ve thought a lot about this over the years and I am actually convinced of the opposite:
+I have pondered this for some time, and I am convinced of the exact opposite:

-College sports are now operating closer to a free market than any ‘professional league’ in America.
-What we are seeing is what athletic labor looks like without coordinated wage suppression.
-I’ve got a new perspective now:
+College sports are now operating closer to a genuine free market than any other “professional league” in America.
+What we are witnessing is the glorious, messy reality of athletic labor when you stop hitting it over the head with coordinated wage suppression.

-College sports now look like a real free labor market providing the most opportunity and best form of civic pride.
+College sports now resemble a real free labor market, offering both opportunity and a robust form of civic pride.

-We have been conditioned to view pro leagues like the NFL, NBA, NHL, and MLB as the gold standard of sports and “fair” labor models that produce the best product.
-They do everything they can to drive this narrative into our subconscious.
-But collective bargaining does not “solve” economic issues; it institutionalizes a distortion.
+We have been conditioned to view the NFL, NBA, and their ilk as the gold standard - the “fair” models of labor.
+But collective bargaining does not “solve” economic problems; it merely institutionalizes a distortion and gives it a nice haircut.

-Salary caps, draft rights, franchise tags, and rookie scales are not “natural” features of a sport.
-They are cartel mechanisms jointly enforced by leagues and labor unions to benefit a small group of owners and a limited number of players at the top of the food chain.
+Salary caps, draft rights, and franchise tags are not “natural” features of sport.
+They are cartel mechanisms jointly enforced to benefit a small group of owners and a handful of stars at the top of the food chain.

-Athletes quickly learn that the real minimum wage is zero.
+The athlete quickly discovers that the real minimum wage is, and always has been, zero.

-These legacy professional sports leagues maximize earnings for a limited class of athletes by excluding a much larger population who could compete at the margin.
+These legacy leagues maximize earnings for a protected class by excluding a much larger population who could compete at the margin.

-In any other profession - medicine, law, accounting - if we regulate, we regulate quality, not quantity.
-We don’t say, “Only 450 lawyers may earn a living this year” to protect the salaries of a few incumbents.
-At least we are not supposed to under the law.
-Yet that is exactly how pro sports operate.
+In any other profession - be it law, medicine, or the clergy - if we regulate, we regulate quality, not quantity.
+We do not say, “Only 450 lawyers may earn a living this year” to protect the fees of the incumbents.
+Yet that is precisely how the "pros" operate.

-The funny thing is, college sports didn’t intend to become market-based.
-The powers that be would have never let it.
-They fell into it because the NCAA lost the ability to coordinate price controls, and the courts punched holes in the “amateurism” bucket faster than governance could plug them.
+The amusing part is that college sports never intended to become market-based.
+The powers that be would have sooner sold their own grandmothers.
+They fell into it because the NCAA lost its ability to coordinate price controls, and the courts began punching holes in the “amateurism” bucket faster than the deans could plug them.

-The result is a labor market that is chaotic, but real.
-Look at the structural differences today:
+The result is a labor market that is chaotic, yes, but real.

-A top college QB today has more labor freedom than a mid-tier NFL veteran.
-He can solicit competing offers, move immediately, and re-price his value annually.
-Pro sports spent decades securing legal exceptions and controlling labor and suddenly college sports blew that all up.
+A top college quarterback today possesses more labor freedom than a mid-tier NFL veteran.
+He can solicit competing offers, move house immediately, and re-price his value annually.
+Pro sports spent decades securing legal exemptions to control labor, and suddenly the “amateurs” blew the whole thing up.

-The irony: pros are less free than top college players.
+The irony: the professionals are less free than the top college players.

 What Kind of Teams Do You Want to Support?